shubhtr/SQL-Reference/README.md

 INT	        |   4   |   -2147483648 |   0   |   2147483647              |   4294967295              |
 BIGINT	    |   8   |   -2<sup>63</sup>        |	0   |	2<sup>63</sup>-1	    |   2<sup>64</sup>-1        |

+### select all columns EXCEPT one column

+No native way of doing this in SQL.

 <br><br><br><br>